whiteborr/hyperdrone/IMPROVEMENTS.md

   * Post-solve rewards (cores, lore unlock for "Element-115 Casing") are functional.
   * Triggering terminal is correctly removed after puzzle completion.
   * *Known minor issue: Visual layering of ring images requires asset adjustment by the developer for optimal appearance.*
+* **Core Fragment Active Abilities: Temporary Barricade (Earth Core)**: ✅ **Implemented**
+  * Collecting the Earth Core Fragment now unlocks an active "Temporary Barricade" ability.
+  * Player can activate this ability using the 'F' key during gameplay.
+  * Spawns temporary, destructible walls that block enemy movement and projectiles.
+  * Includes a cooldown system visible on the HUD.
+  * Integrated into the game's settings menu and has a destruction sound effect.

 ## **I. Storyline**